If your visa application is delayed

 Your immigration status will stay the same while you wait for your new visa if you make the application in the 28 days before your visa ends.

 You’ll still have the right to work, access education and receive benefits while you wait for a new visa.
+You won’t keep these rights if you applied after your original visa ends - find out more about overstaying your visa.

-If your visa has already ended
+If your original visa had ended when you applied

-If you make your application after your visa has ended, you’ll usually lose the right to work, access education and receive benefits while you wait for a new visa.
+You’ll usually lose the right to work, access education and receive benefits while you wait for a new visa.

 You can phone the UK Visas and Immigration contact centre (part of the Home Office) to find out how long your visa will take: